 In high-performance computing, a single natural algorithm over multidimensional arrays may have a bewildering variety of different code realizations, to optimize for performance on different machines.
 The alternatives generally trade off between optimizing for parallelism and data locality.
 There are clear software-engineering benefits from explaining optimized code in terms of transformations applied to unoptimized algorithms.
 For instance, the transformations may be checked by compilers, so that functionality bugs can only be missed in the algorithm, not specific optimizations on it.
-Programming languages like Halide for graphics [Ragan-Kelley et al. 2013] and TVM for machine learning [Chen et al. 2018] have emerged to directly facilitate programming in this style, with compilers driven by optimization directives.
-However, despite the intuitive appeal of this approach, most programming in the domain has effectively mixed algorithms and optimizations in
+Programming languages like Halide for graphics [35] and TVM for machine learning [10] have emerged to facilitate directly programming in this style, with compilers driven by optimization directives.
+However, despite the intuitive appeal of this approach, most programming in the domain has effectively mixed algorithms and optimizations in single source files, which have no formal connections to alternative implementations of matching algorithms.